alkhwarizmi-metrics/AKM-odoo-access-management/README.md

 3. Open the record that we want to update
 4. Click "Add a line" in Permissions tab to further add models and fields

+Note:
-Note: At any point if Odoo users want to revoke access of Auth Clients, they can just simple set `is_active` to `False` .
+1. At any point if Odoo users want to revoke access of Auth Clients, they can just simple set `is_active` to `False` .
+2. `id`, `create_date`, `write_date` Fields are being considered as essential fields, you don't have to specifically add them in permissions handling

 # Get Permissions & Reading the Records